To access your exam timetables login to My Enrolment and then select My Exam Timetable

 Change of exam centre

-If you are studying all of your units by distance education and you change your address/place of work and wish to change your Exam Centre for the current/ subsequent study periods, you should select a new centre by logging on to My Enrolment.
+If you are studying all of your units online and you change your address/place of work and wish to change your Exam Centre for the current/subsequent study periods, you should select a new centre by logging on to My Enrolment.
 You must monitor your SCU email account for any correspondence about your request.